 Program Design and Approach

 In our course design and instruction we seek to “practice what we preach.”
 One way we do this is to follow the restorative “Balance in the Process” in our class routines.
-This is the process of slowing down and connecting with each other and the content before diving into more challenging material.
+This is the process of slowing down and connecting before engaging with the content.
 Another way we do this is to develop collaborative class ethos, equitable and differentiated structures for contributing, and frequent opportunities to provide feedback.

-Although, conducted mostly online, we have discovered how to create online learning communities that are surprisingly close, supportive and engaging.
-And, in so doing this program aspires to connect educators from all over the country.
+This program is nearly 100% online with synchronous and asynchronous elements.
+One week of in-person engagement is required for the summer portion.
+Studying what works in online learning, we work hard to create online learning communities that are surprisingly close, supportive, and engaging.
+And, in so doing this program aspires to connect a diverse mix of educators from all over the country and world

 - 12 graduate credits